A carer’s tale

 It started with me driving for over 3 hours because the handover was at 6.30pm and I had to drive though south and west London, M25 etc. in the middle of the rush hour.
 I know it is a tiny detail but could somebody please consider the poor carer a human being and organize his work with that in mind?

-Since there is no regular carer the daughter gave a tour in the house and handed me a sheet with a descriptions of daily routines, what food Mr.D eats and gave me some head-ups on his behavioural patterns.
-At around 9pm she also showed me how food-times are handled, particularly the evening one, since Mr.D is not aware of day time and night time anymore and he needs to be ‘guided’ to bed right after dinner.
+Since there is no regular carer the daughter gave a tour in the house and handed me a sheet with a descriptions of daily routines, what food Mr.D eats and gave me some heads-ups on his behavioural patterns.
+At around 9pm she also showed me how food-times are handled, particularly the evening one, since Mr.D is not aware of day time or night time anymore and he needs to be ‘guided’ to bed right after dinner.
 After changing into PJs the night catheter bag was attached to the day-one and Mr.D went to bed.
 He was happy explaining something in gibberish in the meantime.

 While we were waiting for Mr.D to fall asleep, the daughter kindly told me that I could take Mr.D out to the cinema or a coffee to the nearby Waitrose.
 He likes outings.
 Eventually, he ceased to talk to himself and we all turned in for the night.